VCTF GRANT APPLICATIONS ARE NOW CLOSED. Please check back for FY 2023 applications in January 2022.

 - Programs must be open to all and not targeted exclusively to a group that has come to the attention of authorities.

 - Participation in programs is voluntary and cannot be mandated by authorities.

-- VCTF funds new programs or expansions and enhancements of existing programs.
+- VCTF funds new programs or expansions of existing programs.

 - VCTF does not fund construction projects.

 - If your organization is currently receiving VCTF grant funds for a program, you may not apply for another grant for that program until the end of the existing grant (even if you plan to expand or enhance that program).
 You may, however, apply for a different program.